markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

 You'll notice that the three servers we mentioned in the previous section get described here.
 I like the *Vagrant Box* from ``geerlingguy``, as it works better as the official one from *Canonical*.
-I use pre-defined private IPs (and not DNS), as I feed these IPs later to |ans|.
-Sometime I had issues with host port clashes when working with multiple |vagr| environments at the same time, so I usually pre-define them as well.
-From time to time, I need different amount of resources for a multi-VM-environment, so I added attributes for CPUs and memory to my template as well.
+I use predefined private IPs (and not DNS), as I feed these IPs later to |ans|.
+Sometime I had issues with host port clashes when working with multiple |vagr| environments at the same time, so I usually predefine them as well.
+From time to time, I need different amount of resources for a multi VM environment, so I added attributes for CPUs and memory to my template as well.

 The **second part** is this: